JestemTrzcinska/BrowseThroughGiphy/README.md

 ## General info
-This project gives an option to browse through gifs from Giphy.com
+This project gives an option to browse through gifs from Giphy.com Needed in the past to aply for a job

 ## Technologies
 Project is created with: